Olivia Chow: Housing

+Encampments

+In 2024, the city introduced a new homeless encampment response strategy, described as shifting from enforcement, towards "outreach, assistance, and information", and a "human-rights-based approach".
+Chow endorsed the plan as it was presented to the Economic and Community Development Committee.
+Under the new approach, the city prioritizes outreach and securing access to housing over enforcement.
+The new protocol continues to allow for the clearing of encampments, such as cases where there is a health and safety risk, and has faced criticism from activists, who note that the new protocol also allows for clearing uncooperative encampment residents.

+Data from the city shows that the number of known encampments to be 70 per cent lower in 2026 compared to the previous year.

 Sixplexes

-In June 2025, council considered a motion to amend the zoning by-law to allow approve sixplex housing city-wide.
+In June 2025, council considered a motion to amend the zoning by-law to allow sixplex housing city-wide.
 The motion expands on a 2023 change to the zoning by-law to legalize building fourplexes without special approvals.
 The initial motion sought to upzone the entire city, which faced criticism from some suburban councillors.
 Councillor Jon Burnside argued that sixplexes worked better downtown than in his North York ward, and Councillor Parthi Kandavel from Scarborough described the motion as "drastic", raising concerns about accommodating parking and increasing property values.
 An amended motion was passed instead, only allowing sixplexes in Old Toronto, East York and Ward 23 Scarborough North.
 Following the decision, council passed a motion introduced by Chow in July to waive development charges (taxes paid by builders to fund infrastructure upgrades to support new developments) from sixplexes.

 Federal Housing Minister Gregor Robertson later wrote Chow a letter warning that the toned down changes did not reflect the "ambition" the city committed to in its Housing Accelerator Fund (HAF) agreement with the federal government and hinted at the possibility of reduced funding if the city did not meet its targets.
 In her response to the minister, Chow noted that Toronto was on track to exceed its HAF targets.
 Chow met with Robertson in August in an attempt to ease tensions.